MicrosoftDocs/dynamics365smb-docs/business-central/finance-sustainability-setup.md

 ---
-title: Sustainability setup
+title: Set up the Sustainability module in Business Central
-description: Learn how to set up sustainability features.
+description: Learn how to configure the Sustainability module to track and report your greenhouse gas emissions and carbon fees.
 author: altotovi
 ms.topic: conceptual
 ms.devlang: al